Naor-Yekutiely/codeguard/README.md

 codeguard backend open discussions:
 1. Kafka will be used between CLI requests to codeguard backend.
 2. MongoDB will be used as cache between codeguard backend to the open source DB.

+Open issues:
+1. Find a public API for dependencies vulnerabilities check.